-Warhammer 40k miniatures aren’t collectible like Pokémon or Magic cards; here’s how limited releases, re-releases, and demand affect their value and availability.
+Warhammer 40k miniatures purchased at the store are not collectible like Pokemon or Magic Cards; here’s how limited releases, and demand affect figures value and models availability.

-Warhammer miniatures hold a unique place in the world of tabletop gaming.
+Store-bought Warhammer 40k models, figures, and miniatures hold a unique place in the world of tabletop gaming.
 Unlike Pokémon cards or Magic: The Gathering, Warhammer miniatures are not created with the intent of being collected for value or rarity.

 Instead, they offer something much different to fans—strategic gameplay, creative modeling, and immersive narratives set in universes like Warhammer 40,000 and Age of Sigmar.